 Need help finding the right Door Hardware for your application?
 We'd love to help.
 Our showroom hours are Monday - Friday 9-5 Mountain time.
 Give us a call or send us an email by clicking on the contact us link below.

 Most door hardware will fit the following door preparation.
 If you have something different, please contact us so we can help you find exactly what you need.

 At Direct Door Hardware, we offer a huge variety of door hinges to complement your home decor.
 But don't get overwhelmed with all the options.
 Remember, we're here to help -- so let's decide which category you should start with:

-are lighter-weight; perfect for everyday applications.
-Residential Door Hinges on the other hand, have a thicker, sturdier design; an absolute must for heavy-duty applications.
-Commercial Hinges are self-closing, great for exterior and garage doors -- especially if you have small children or pets.
-Spring Hinges are much smoother and quieter, and provide much better wear; recommended for high-traffic and solid core doors.
-And finally, we have a growing selection of Ball Bearing Hinges for all those hard-to-find applications.
-Specialty Hinges
+Residential Door Hinges are lighter-weight; perfect for everyday applications.
+Commercial Hinges on the other hand, have a thicker, sturdier design; an absolute must for heavy-duty applications.
+Spring Hinges are self-closing, great for exterior and garage doors -- especially if you have small children or pets.
+Ball Bearing Hinges are much smoother and quieter, and provide much better wear; recommended for high-traffic and solid core doors.
+And finally, we have a growing selection of Specialty Hinges for all those hard-to-find applications.

 Just select a door hinge category below to get started.
 For more help determining which kind of hinge you need, see door hinge ordering help at the bottom if this page.

 All hinges are shipped complete with mounting screws, but if you need a few more, we've got you covered!

 For most applications a residential grade door hinge will be sufficient for what you need.
 If you have solid wood doors- or just taller heavier doors - you will probably want to go with a heavy duty door hinge.
 Something else to consider is the location.
 Solid brass door hinges may hold up better for exterior applications than a steel door hinge would (in coastal regions especially).
 We sell both kinds of hinges and many variations so we should have what you need.